maliput/maliput_infrastructure/README.md

 ### Delete your workspace

 You may also dispose a workspace.
-That is, to dispose the container image, if any, and all workspace specific files e.g. the `bringup` script.
+That is, to dispose of the container image, if any, and all workspace specific files e.g. the `bringup` script.
 Once inside of your workspace, run:

 ```sh